Bring interactive content to your site effortlessly by embedding your Vev project anywhere. Here's how:

-After completing your design creation in Vev:
+Complete your design in Vev.

-4. Copy the embed code
+Copy the embed code.

 Note: You'll only need to embed your code once.
 Each time you publish, it automatically updates.
 The embedded project refreshes itself either when the cache expires (maximum 30 minutes) or when you manually clear the cache.